Erwin Rommel: Death

-The official notice of Rommel's death as reported to the public stated that he had died of either a heart attack or a cerebral embolism—a complication of the skull fractures he had suffered in the earlier strafing of his staff car.
-To strengthen the story, Hitler ordered an official day of mourning in commemoration of his death.
-As promised, Rommel was given a state funeral, but it was held in Ulm instead of Berlin as had been requested by Rommel.
-Hitler sent Field Marshal Rundstedt (who was unaware that Rommel had died as a result of Hitler's orders) as his representative to the funeral.

-The truth behind Rommel's death became known to the Allies when intelligence officer Charles Marshall interviewed Rommel's widow, Lucia Rommel, as well as from a letter by Rommel's son Manfred in April 1945.
+The official notice of Rommel's death reported to the public stated he had died of either a heart attack or cerebral embolism—a complication of the skull fractures he had suffered in the strafing of his staff car.
+To strengthen the story, Hitler ordered a day of mourning.
+As promised, Rommel was given a state funeral, but it was held in Ulm instead of Berlin, as had been requested by Rommel.
+Hitler sent Field Marshal Rundstedt, who was unaware Rommel had died as a result of Hitler's orders, as his representative to the funeral.
+The truth behind Rommel's death became known to the Allies when intelligence officer Charles Marshall interviewed Rommel's widow, as well as from a letter by Rommel's son Manfred in 1945.

 Rommel's grave is located in Herrlingen, a short distance west of Ulm.
-For decades after the war on the anniversary of his death, veterans of the Africa campaign, including former opponents, would gather at his tomb in Herrlingen.
+For decades after the anniversary of his death, veterans of the Africa campaign, including former opponents, would gather at his grave.

 Style as military commander

-On the Italian front in the First World War, Rommel was a successful tactician in fast-developing mobile battle and this shaped his subsequent style as a military commander.
-He found that taking initiative and not allowing the enemy forces to regroup led to victory.
-Some authors argue that his enemies were often less organised, second-rate, or depleted, and his tactics were less effective against adequately led, trained and supplied opponents and proved insufficient in the later years of the war.
-Others point out that through his career, he frequently fought while outnumbered and outgunned, sometimes overwhelmingly so, while having to deal with internal opponents in Germany who hoped that he would fail.
+On the Italian front in the First World War, Rommel developed a preference for fast-moving, mobile operations and bold initiative.
+He concluded that seizing the momentum and denying the enemy time to regroup was key to victory.
+Some authors argue that many of his early opponents were second-rate, disorganised or depleted, and that his methods proved less effective against well-led and well-equipped forces later in the Second World War.
+Others note that throughout his career he often fought while outnumbered and outgunned, sometimes overwhelmingly so, and also had to contend with internal opponents in Germany who hoped for his failure.

-Rommel is praised by numerous authors as a great leader of men.
-The historian and journalist Basil Liddell Hart concludes that he was a strong leader worshipped by his troops, respected by his adversaries and deserving to be named as one of the "Great Captains of History".
-Owen Connelly concurs, writing that "No better exemplar of military leadership can be found" and quoting Friedrich von Mellenthin on the inexplicable mutual understanding that existed between Rommel and his troops.
-Hitler, though, remarked that, "Unfortunately Field-Marshal Rommel is a very great leader full of drive in times of success, but an absolute pessimist when he meets the slightest problems."
-Telp criticises Rommel for not extending the benevolence he showed in promoting his own officers' careers to his peers, whom he ignored or slighted in his reports.
+Rommel is praised by numerous authors as a gifted and charismatic commander.
+Basil Liddell Hart described him as a strong leader, worshipped by his troops and respected by his adversaries, and considered him one of the "Great Captains of History".
+Owen Connelly likewise writes that "no better exemplar of military leadership can be found", citing Friedrich von Mellenthin on the close, almost intuitive understanding between Rommel and his men.
+Hitler, by contrast, remarked that Rommel was a "very great leader" in success but an "absolute pessimist" when difficulties arose.
+Claus Telp criticises him for advancing the careers of his own officers while ignoring or slighting peers in his reports.